-New UK stamp duty regulations make all our properties markedly less expensive at purchase (including already below market value property), while increasing the duty payable on buy-to-let properties.
+New UK stamp duty regulations will raise further questions for those looking to invest in buy to let; new regulations make all our properties markedly less expensive at purchase (including already below market value property), while increasing the duty payable on buy-to-let properties.

 Non-Residential Property Tax Responsibilities Reduced

-Stamp Duty Land Tax (SDLT) is a one-off tax payment made when purchasing UK property.
+Stamp Duty Land Tax (SDLT) is a one-off investment property tax payment made when purchasing UK property.
 These responsibilities were reduced, on 17th March 2016, for non-residential UK property at low purchase levels.

 We have already experienced a surge in investment activity as a result, with all of our properties falling within this new category, and many requiring no stamp duty at all.